 High Accuracy Radial velocity Planet Searcher

-ESO’s La Silla Observatory is home to one of the most successful planet finders in the history of astronomy: HARPS or High Accuracy Radial velocity Planet Searcher and currently, for astronomers, “the” planet hunter of ground-based astronomy.
+ESO’s La Silla Observatory is home to one of the most successful planet finders in the history of astronomy: HARPS, or High Accuracy Radial velocity Planet Searcher, which is currently “the” planet hunter of ground-based astronomy.

 Attached to the ESO 3.6-metre telescope, HARPS searches nightly, and with unparalleled accuracy, for exoplanets.
 Today it leads the field, regularly generating astounding results that will present fresh challenges for future telescopes like the ELT.

-What does HARPS really do to detect these planets?
+But what does HARPS do to detect these planets?
 It is all matter of perspective.
 As we are so far from the stars, we cannot see their exoplanets directly.
 Instead HARPS detects minute wobbles in the stars’ motion.
 Stars and their exoplanets are bound together by gravity, so an exoplanet orbits its distant parent star, just as the planets of the Solar System orbit the Sun.
-But a planet in orbit around a star exerts its own gentle pull, so that the orbital centre of the system is a little away from the centre of the star and the star itself orbits about this point — which we can detect as a small regular movement of the star to and fro along our line of sight.
+But a planet in orbit around a star exerts its own gentle pull, so that the orbital centre of the system is a little away from the centre of the star and the star itself orbits about this point.
+We can detect this as a small regular movement of the star to and fro along our line of sight.
 This tug of war between any star and its exoplanets can be seen (or rather, measured) by HARPS, with an incredible precision.
-HARPS picks up small changes in the star’s radial velocity (ie along the line of sight), which can be as little as a gentle walking pace of 3.5 km/h!
+HARPS picks up small changes in the star’s radial velocity (i.e. along the line of sight), which can be as little as a gentle walking pace of 3.5 km/h!